code413/issue-duplicator/README.md

 Duplicate Github issues from a **source** repository to a **destination** repository.

-You may find and install this packaged as a [Github app](https://github.com/apps/issue-duplicator) for free.
+You may find and install this tool packaged as a [Github app](https://github.com/apps/issue-duplicator) for free.

 ## License